aljoxo/Arisen/README.md

 - Antivirus reports a virus:
 	- Windows 10/11 may automatically quarantine a key file which is needed for Mod Organizer.
 You can fix this by [adding an exclusion for Mod Organizer in windows defender](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).

+- Unable to download `Data_ccXXXXX - *.bsa` or `*.esp`:
+	- This error means that there is an issue where Wabbajack is unable to hash your Creation Club Content.
+If you have followed the steps outlined under [Pre-Installation](#pre-installation), are not on a pirated copy of the game, and have verified your steam files, then it is very likely that Wabbajack or Bethesda has messed up the hashing for these files.
+If this is the case, please wait for it to be resolved before continuing to download the list.

 ## Post-Installation and Optional Setup

 ### Game Folder